ocsf/ocsf-schema/CONTRIBUTING.md

 3. Push the changes to the forked repo
 4. Create a **Pull Request** to merge changes into the main repo, request at least one approver.
     1. Limit the number of commits in a single PR to aid reviewers, be as specific with the change as possible.
 A single PR must contain related changes.
+    2. Each commit must include a DCO [Developer's Certificate of Origin](#developers-certificate-of-origin-11)
-    2. Describe your change in as much detail as possible.
+    3. Describe your change in as much detail as possible.
-    3. Confirm that you have tested the changes, and the server run was error free.
+    4. Confirm that you have tested the changes, and the server run was error free.
-    4. Check the Preview tab to ensure everything looks as expected.
+    5. Check the Preview tab to ensure everything looks as expected.
-    5. Once the PR is ready, request an approver and submit it.
+    6. Once the PR is ready, request an approver and submit it.

 * * *